5pm-HDH/churchtools-api/README.md

 ### Requests and Models

 The whole churchtools-api client is build on top of the Requests and Models.
-[Requests](/docs/Requests.md) provide an interface to specify your api call by adding filtering and sorting.
+[Requests](/docs/Requests.md) provide an interface to specify your api call by adding filtering, pagination and sorting.
 [Models](/docs/Models.md) represent the data, that the Requests retrieve.
 More informations can be found in the documentation.

 All APIs with examples: